rancher/rke2-docs/docs/install/private_registry.md

 #### Rewrites

-Each mirror can have a set of rewrites.
-Rewrites can change the tag of an image based on a regular expression.
+Each mirror can have a set of rewrites, which use regular expressions to match and transform the name of an image when it is pulled from that mirror.
 This is useful if the organization/project structure in the mirror registry is different to the upstream one.

 For example, the following configuration would transparently pull the image `rancher/rke2-runtime:v1.23.5-rke2r1` from `registry.example.com:5000/mirrorproject/rancher-images/rke2-runtime:v1.23.5-rke2r1`: